 - 1. Due to the change in the Company's fiscal year end, the Company's fiscal 2018 six month transition period consisted of Q1 2018 and Q2 2018.
-Amounts provided for the Four Quarters Ended January 27, 2018 represent the aggregate of Q3 2017, Q4 2017, Q1 2018, and Q2 2018 for comparative purposes to other twelve month periods presented. - 2.
+Amounts provided for the Four Quarters Ended January 2018 represent the aggregate of Q3 2017, Q4 2017, Q1 2018, and Q2 2018 for comparative purposes to other twelve month periods presented. - 2.
 The Company's backlog represents an estimate of services to be performed pursuant to master service agreements and other contractual agreements over the terms of those contracts.
 These estimates are based on contract terms and evaluations regarding the timing of the services to be provided.
 In the case of master service agreements, backlog is estimated based on the work performed in the preceding 12 month period, when available.
 When estimating backlog for newly initiated master service agreements and other long and short-term contracts, the Company also considers the anticipated scope of the contract and information received from the customer during the procurement process.
 A significant majority of the Company's backlog comprises services under master service agreements and other long-term contracts.
 Backlog is not a measure defined by United States generally accepted accounting principles ("GAAP") and should be considered in addition to, but not as a substitute for, GAAP results.
-Participants in the Company's industry often disclose a calculation of their backlog; however, the Company's methodologies used by others.
+Participants in the Company's industry often disclose a calculation of their backlog; however, the Company's methodology for determining backlog may not be comparable to the methodologies used by others.
 Dycom utilizes the calculation of backlog to assist in measuring aggregate awards under existing contractual relationships with its customers.
 The Company believes its backlog disclosures will assist investors in better understanding this estimate of the services to be performed pursuant to awards by its customers under existing contractual relationships. - 3.
 Organic growth (decline) % adjusted for revenues from acquired businesses, storm restoration services, and for the additional week of operations during the fourth quarter as a result of the Company's 52/53 week fiscal year, when applicable. - 4.
-As of both Q3 2022 and Q4 2022, the Company had \$46.3 million of standby letters of credit outstanding under the Senior Credit Facility. - 5.
+In fiscal 2021 and fiscal 2022, the Company excluded certain tax impacts from the vesting and exercise of share-based awards when calculating Non-GAAP Adjusted Net Income (Loss).
+For comparability to other companies in the industry, the Company no longer excludes these tax impacts from its Non-GAAP measures beginning with the results for the first quarter of fiscal 2023.
+As there are no Non-GAAP adjustments for the first quarter of fiscal 2023, Non-GAAP Adjusted Net Income (Loss) for the quarter ended April 30, 2022 equals GAAP net income (loss). - 5.
+As of Q4 2022 and Q1 2023, the Company had \$46.3 million and \$47.5 million of standby letters of credit outstanding under the Senior Credit Facility, respectively. - 6.
 Liquidity represents the sum of availability from the Company's Senior Credit Facility, considering net funded debt balances, and available cash and equivalents.
-For calculation of availability under the Senior Credit Facility, applicable cash and equivalents are netted against the funded debt amount. - 6.
+For calculation of availability under the Senior Credit Facility, applicable cash and equivalents are netted against the funded debt amount. - 7.
 DSO is calculated as the summation of current and non-current accounts receivable (including unbilled receivables), net of allowance for doubtful accounts, plus current contract assets, less contract liabilities, divided by average revenue per day during the respective quarter.
 Long-term contract assets are excluded from the calculation of DSO, as these amounts represent payments made to customers pursuant to long-term agreements and are recognized as a reduction of contract revenues over the period for which the related services are provided to the customers.

-Dycom Industries, Inc. Non-GAAP Reconciliations Investor Presentation March 2022
+Dycom Industries, Inc. Non-GAAP Reconciliations Investor Presentation June 2022